jackpoll4100/Forged20/README.md

 ## Changelog:

 1.1 - Added support for displaying the tier results in roll20 (and having the edges and banes modify those as well).
-1.2 - Addressed some bugs introduced by changes in new version of Forgesteel.
+1.2 - Addressed some bugs introduced by changes in new version of Forge Steel.